2026 – RD 4: California Legion v Seattle Seawolves

 2025 – RD 11: Rugby FC LA v San Diego Legion

-Rugby FC LA host the San Diego Legion for their 2nd game of Round 11 of the 2025 season, after facing the New England Free Jacks all the way in Boston just 4 days ago.
+Rugby FC LA host the San Diego Legion for their 2nd game of Round 11 of the 2025 season to contest the Cali Cup, after facing the New England Free Jacks all the way in Boston just 4 days ago.

 2025 – RD 9: Rugby FC LA v Utah Warriors